slowernews/wisdom-tldr/chapters/chapter_3_action.md

 To make fast decisions is a competitive advantage.

 Most people get paralyzed by over thinking.
-When you don't decide timely somebody will do it for you.
+If you don't decide timely somebody will do it for you.

 > *'While we are reasoning concerning life, life is gone.' -- David Hume*